 The ISS is able to be seen due to the sun reflecting light of the large solar panels that ISS has, so can only be spotted in darkness.
 On a good clear day the ISS can pass for 5 minutes or more overhead, which makes it easy to spot.
 The ISS can often be seen as a large white dots traveling across the sky.
 When you first spot the ISS it can be mistaken for aircraft, but as you’ll find it travels much faster than a plane and is much brighter, it is also easier to spot as all aircraft have different colours of lights, whereas the ISS is a single bright light.
 Once you see it the first time, you will know what to look at every time.
 It is very easy to spot.

-I hope you find this post useful and helps to spot the ISS more easily, be sure to check back next week for a blog on how to photograph the ISS.
+I hope you find this post useful and helps to spot the ISS more easily.
 Happy spotting!
 Be sure to tweet me if you spot it?